dstackai/dstack/docs/docs/guides/protips.md

 By default, when you run `dstack apply` with a dev environment, task, or service, `dstack` reuses `idle` instances from an existing [fleet](concepts/fleets.md).
-If no `idle` instances matching the requirements, it automatically creates a new fleet using backends.
+If no `idle` instances match the requirements, `dstack` automatically creates a new fleet using configured backends.

 To ensure `dstack apply` doesn't create a new fleet but reuses an existing one, pass `-R` (or `--reuse`) to `dstack apply`.